Metavers, what are the first controversies?

 Finally, let’s come back to attention time: research has shown that VR and its headsets have negative, even harmful impacts not only on eye strain, but also on well-being and productivity (study on a panel of Meta Quest headset users for 40 consecutive hours).

-If VR is indeed one of the “prerequisite” elements ofaccess to the metaverse, Gartner’s forecasts plead for a progressive use, because according to the latter, 25% of people will spend 1 hour per day in the metaverse… in 2026.
+If VR is indeed one of the “prerequisite” elements foraccess to the metaverse, Gartner’s forecasts argue in favor of gradual usage, since according to the latter, 25% of people will spend 1 hour a day in the metaverse…by 2026.

 In conclusion

 The metaverse has great potential for businesses, but also carries certain risks that must be considered.
 Applied to the world of training, new fields of application are opening up.
 But is the metaverse ripe for training?
 What about its use in education?
-To learn more, find our 3rd and last part on the metaverse in the service of training, on January 12, 2022 directly on our blog.
+To find out more, read our 3rd and final part on metavers for training.

 If you are interested in the subject of innovation, the SQORUS teams are here to help you.
 Do not hesitate to contact us to discuss it.